Food for Hungry Christians

 All things are delivered to me of my Father: and no man knoweth who the Son is, but the Father; and who the Father is, but the Son, and [he] to whom the Son will reveal [him].
 (Jesus himself rejoices at the thought of God’s sovereignty in salvation)

 John 17:1-3 "These words spake Jesus, and lifted up his eyes to heaven, and said, Father, the hour is come; glorify thy Son, that thy Son also may glorify thee: As thou hast given him POWER OVER ALL FLESH, that he should give eternal life to AS MANY AS THOU HAST GIVEN HIM".
-(The Elect) "And this is life eternal, that they might know thee the only true God, and Jesus Christ, whom thou hast sent".
+(Power over all flesh, but only the Elect get eternal life.
+The verb "hast given" here is in the Greek Perfect tense, meaning past completed action.
+The Father gave Jesus the Elect in eternity past, in the Divine Decrees.)
+"And this is life eternal, that they might know thee the only true God, and Jesus Christ, whom thou hast sent".

 John 17:9 "I pray for them: (The Elect) I pray not for the world", ("world" of those who will not believe) "but for them which thou hast given me; for they are thine".